MartinPetkov/GCTF2021BeginnersQuestWriteups/15-rev-just-another-keypad/README.md

 * `code` is an array of 16 ints
 * `i` increments by 4
 * QWord is 64 bits = 16 * 4 bits
-* 9, the largest digit value, is 0b1001 which takes up 4 bits
+* 9, the largest digit value, is `1001` in binary, which takes up 4 bits

 ---